pingcap/tidb-dev-guide/src/understand-tidb/session.md

 restrictedCtx.GetSessionVars().InRestrictedSQL = true
 ```

-Internal sessions will not show up in the output of `SHOW PROCESSLIST`, and because they do not have a privilege manager handle attached skip all privilege checks.
+Internal sessions will not show up in the output of `SHOW PROCESSLIST`, and skip all privilege checks because they do not have a privilege manager handle attached.

 ## System variable state

 System variables follow similar semantics to MySQL:

 - If a variable includes `SESSION` scope, the value is copied to the session state when the session is created.
 - Any changes to the `GLOBAL` value will not apply to any existing sessions.